NeuraLegion/crystal-fann/README.md

 - [ ] Add binding to the 'Parallel' binding to work on multi CPU at same time
 - [ ] Clean uneeded bindings in the LibFANN binding
 - [ ] Add specific Exceptions
+- [ ] Add binding and checks for lib errors

 I guess more stuff will be added once more people will use it.